 Austintown racino welcomes new general manager

-AUSTINTOWN — Hollywood Gaming at Mahoning Valley Race Course today welcomes a new general manager, Allie Evangelista.
+Hollywood Gaming at Mahoning Valley Race Course welcomed a new general manager, Allie Evangelista, on Monday.

+The staffing change comes on the heels of Penn National Gaming – which operates Hollywood Gaming Mahoning Valley and dozens of other casinos and racetracks – acquiring gaming/entertainment company Pinnacle Entertainment.

+Evangelista most recently managed the Pinnacle-owned Meadows Racetrack and Casino in Pennsylvania.
+While she joins the Hollywood Gaming team, former Hollywood Gaming GM Anthony “Tony” Frabbiele will take over Evangelista’s former position at Meadows, a Hollywood Gaming representative said.

-“I look forward to continuing the work that the property and Tony [general manager Anthony Frabbiele] have completed to date as we carry on our efforts to provide excellent service to our guests,” Evangelista said.
+“I look forward to continuing the work that the property and Tony have completed to date as we carry on our efforts to provide excellent service to our guests,” Evangelista said in a statement.

-Hollywood Gaming Mahoning Valley is operated by Penn National Gaming, Inc. It is a 25,000-square-foot facility with 1,100 slot machines and live race horsing.
+Hollywood Gaming Mahoning Valley, 655 N. Canfield-Niles Road, is a 25,000-square-foot gaming facility with 1,100 slot machines and live horse racing.

 Don't Miss a Story